velartrill/velartrill.github.io/orig/kestrel.md

 "Fight" almost seems too small a word.
 The combatants are engaged in what can only be fairly described as a three-woman *battle.* They all move so quickly I can only

-What Nishuin said about perceptual acceleration isn't quite true.
+What Nishuin said about perceptual acceleration isn't completely true.
 What I have is nothing compared to what the People can do, and it's not really under my control, but time has always seemed to slow when I rush into combat.
 "Battle high" we called it.
 Moose had it too; for Bear it only came on when things got seriously bad.
 Maybe it has something to do with that "adrenaline" Nishuin mentioned.
 A drug the body makes for itself?
 The baseline-grade PX is hardly enough to take a Guardswoman head on, but it does just barely let me see her blows coming.
 Ordinarily that wouldn't be worth much, since accelerated reactions or not, my muscles just don't have the power behind them to move at the clip I'd need to dodge.
 I'm gambling that the voidskin will give me just enough extra power to pull it off.

 My moment comes.
 A guardswoman manages to get behind Soshten, drawing her sidearm.
 Moments before she can apply a two-handed grip, I hurl myself at her, throwing out a hand and activating the mag-pulse.